hlzz/hlzz.github.io/_posts/2016-5-3-blender2 copy.md

 I have to add a bit of comments here.
 *BKE_tracking_reconstruction_solve*, which solves camera motion and reconstruct 3D markders from a prepared reconstruction context, is the last interface in Blender/Kernel before entering the libmv library.
-It firstly retrieve the context from the Blender side and convert it into libmv context format, then execute the libmv code.
+It firstly retrieves the context from the Blender side and converts it into libmv context format, then executes the libmv code.

 ```c
 void BKE_tracking_reconstruction_solve(MovieReconstructContext *context, short *stop, short *do_update,